Using your own camera you can take photographs of documents that you view in our public search room.

-You can buy either a daily or an annual licence.
+You can buy either a daily, a weekly or an annual licence in person when you visit the Record Office.
 An annual licence may also be purchased for group use.

-A licence entitles you to photograph original documents as well as images displayed from material which can be viewed on microform, DVD or CD at Derbyshire Record Office.
+A licence entitles you to photograph original documents as well as images displayed from material which can be viewed on microform, DVD or CD at the Record Office.

 Documents held which are out of copyright